slurmulon/virtual-web-dev/README.md

 He quickly put together a virtual developer ecosystem based on Vagrant and Chef.
 It offered a consistent and predictable environment for engineers to develop in (none of this "works for me" insanity).

-It also included a pattern-based routing proxy server (based on Sinatra) that allowed developers to toggle mocking on the individual API routes of our applications.
+It also included a pattern-based localized proxy service (based on Sinatra) that allowed developers to toggle mocking on the individual API routes of our applications.

 Requests to mocked API routes would be redirected to a static JSON fixture while requests to real working routes would be proxied to the configured environment (typically `localhost`).

-He also put in some awesome features for proxying hosts and coordinating data, configs and processes between all of our apps, but that's besides the point.
-In general it was perfectly robust and gave the team way more benefit than we thought it would.

-Anyways, wrapping up my story.
 This mock server insantly tore down the sludge-like barrier between the front-end and back-end teams and the development friction evaporated.

-Finished API resources could be left untouched while incomplete resources could be easily configured to use mock API resources (i.e. JSON fixtures).
+Finished API resources could be left untouched while partially or unimplemented resources could be easily configured to use mock API resources (i.e. JSON fixtures).

-Once an API resource was completed a front-end engineer would simply disable the mock route for the resource, run some tests, perform any necessary fixes and close out the work.
+Once an API resource was complete a front-end engineer would simply disable the mock route for the resource, run some tests, perform any necessary fixes and close out the work.

 90% of the time the real integration just works and no additional development is required.